 A customer call centre has been established with a Toll Free number (0800222011) for the communities to raise issues on service delivery.
 This is an electronic Complaints Management System supported by Fujitsu to deal with matters that community members would like to see resolved while also being afforded a chance to register complains that are followed up by management.
+WhatzApp and short message system line is also in place to provide customer care.
 Municipality conducted a Customer Satisfaction Survey in 2018 to understand the general attitude of the community towards the services of the municipality and areas that require improvements.